Sweden at the 2002 Winter Olympics

 Sweden competed at the 2002 Winter Olympics in Salt Lake City, United States.
 Sweden won seven medals; two silver and five bronze.
 For the first time ever Sweden failed to win gold medals in two straight Winter Olympic Games.
-On the other hand, they did manage to win medals in five different Winter Olympic sports for the first time, beating the previous record of four sports.
+However, they did win medals in five different Winter Olympic sports for the first time, beating the previous record of four sports.